ColbyGatty/Neural-Network-Java-/README.md

 ## Conclusion

 This project provides a hands-on understanding of how a convolutional neural network is structured and trained from scratch in Java.
 By following the steps outlined in this `README`, you should be able to load the MNIST dataset, train the network, and observe its performance as it learns to recognize handwritten digits.
-Future plans for this project include creating a UI where a user can submit one of the images from the mnist data set and get the networks response in return.
+You should then be able to load the saved Model into the Ui, Draw digits between 0-9, and then recieve the networks prediction.